bobosheep/Antlr-Practice/Checker/README.md

-# Project 2-Parser
+# Project 3-Checker
-use ANTLR to develop a Parser for a subset of C code
+use ANTLR to develop a Checker for a subset of C code

 ## How to use
 *   Clone the reposity